-I lovingly wrote my first ever blog post titled “No Tattoos!” for my then 5-year-old daughter.
-That should paint a pretty immediate picture of the free-spirit wild child dragging me kicking and screaming through this world.
+Aerial arts seems a little out there.
+But I lovingly wrote my first ever blog post titled “No Tattoos!” for my then 5-year-old daughter.
+That should paint a pretty immediate picture of the free-spirited wild child dragging me kicking and screaming through this world.

 I resisted.
 Trying to gently tame her by directing her towards activities I’d found enjoyable as a young girl.

 Soccer: “It was nice, but never sign me up again.”

 Golf: “I don’t want to play against anyone.”

 I was desperate to find an activity she enjoyed and could help build her self-esteem.